-What to Expect in the Wake of Recent California Wildfires
+What to Expect in the Wake of Wildfires

-What to Expect in the Wake of Recent California Wildfires
+What to Expect in the Wake of Wildfires

 Because wildfires typically affect a large region, there is also social and community disruption.
-It can be difficult to purchase materials needed for repairs, and skilled workers may have long waiting lists for their services.
+It can be difficult or impossible to obtain insurance reimbursements or to purchase materials needed for repairs, and skilled workers may have long waiting lists for their services.
 But there is also support that comes from going through a shared event.

 Wildfires are experienced collectively and therefore people are connected and can help each other cope.
 During the event itself we often hear stories of heroes who put their lives at risk to help strangers.
 Following the event, fire survivors are surrounded by others who can understand what they experienced as everyone is moving through the event at the same time.
 Support can also come from the public through fundraising efforts, outsiders volunteering to find ways to help, and FEMA's practical assistance.

 Given the damage and disruption that can occur after a major fire, it is not surprising that almost everyone has symptoms in the immediate aftermath.
 The initial relief to be alive may be followed by distress, fear, and anger.

 Disaster survivors may find it hard to stop thinking about what happened, have trouble sleeping, or feel keyed up or on edge.
 For most people those reactions will lessen over the first few weeks or months.
 For those who lost a loved one, were injured, or are homeless, those reactions may be more intense and longer-lasting.

 In addition to the immediate problems fires cause, there are additional stressors that can make it difficult to get on with life:

 - Days or weeks may pass before evacuees can get back to their homes to even assess the damage.

 - Rebuilding takes money, time, materials, and workers---all of which can be in short supply.